• Skip to primary navigation

 Heating and water

-In the middle of the house there was a round coal oven.
-The oven was painted black to absorb as much heat as possible.
-It had a big oven space in the middle for baking and cooking.
-Above was an integrated water tank that led to radiators all throughout the house, providing additional heat.
-The whole system ran only on gravity.
+In the middle of the house, there was a round brick stove with a big oven in the middle for baking and cooking The heater was painted black to absorb as much heat as possible.
+It had an integrated heat exchanger for the hydronic heating that circulated the water to the heating radiators all throughout the house, providing additional heat.
+The whole system ran only on the convection process.

 Outhouse